-There is no local restriction in selling alcohol in supermarkets or grocery stores, so alcohol and beer can be found in most of the larger grocery stores, including Graceway Gourmet in Grace Bay and at Graceway IGA on Leeward Highway.
+There is no local restriction in selling alcohol in grocery stores, so alcohol and beer can be found in many of the larger supermarkets, including Graceway Gourmet in Grace Bay and at Graceway IGA on Leeward Highway.
 Popular American beers, such as Miller, Budweiser, and Coors, both regular and lite, can be found locally as well.

-The The Wine Cellar - Discount Liquors on Leeward Highway stocks the widest selection of alcohol, wine, and spirits, including brands such as Johnnie Walker, Absolut, Baileys, Grey Goose, and Woodbridge.
+The Wine Cellar on Leeward Highway stocks the widest selection of alcohol, wine, and spirits, including brands such as Johnnie Walker, Hennessy, Bacardi, Smirnoff, Rémy Martin, Absolut, Baileys, Grey Goose, and Woodbridge.

-Popular imported beers, such as Corona, Guinness, and Heineken, is often cheapest by the case at the smaller variety and grocery stores in the Downtown area.
+Popular imported beers, such as Corona, Guinness, and Heineken, are often cheapest by the case at the smaller variety and grocery stores in the Downtown area.

 In the Turks and Caicos, alcohol sales in shops and stores is prohibited on Sundays.
 Served drinks in restaurants and bars are still available.

-Residents and visitors over the age of 17 traveling to the Turks and Caicos are allowed to bring in certain amounts and types of goods duty free.
-This includes 1 litre (33.8 US fluid ounces) of spirits OR 2 litres (67.6 US fluid ounces) of wine (less than 40% alcohol by volume), per traveller over the age of 17.
+Residents and visitors over the age of 17 traveling to the Turks and Caicos are allowed to bring in certain amounts and types of goods duty-free.
+This includes 1 liter (33.8 US fluid ounces) of spirits OR 2 liters (67.6 US fluid ounces) of wine (less than 40% alcohol by volume), per traveler over the age of 17.

 Goods in excess of the allowance will be charged duty according to the Customs Tariff.

-Several shops at the Providenciales International Airport offer duty free goods, which are alcohol, spirits, luxury goods and tobacco products which local import duties have not been payed on, and are consequently priced relatively low.
-In combination with the returning customs duty allowance of their home country, this allows travellers to bring back luxury products without breaking the bank.
+Several shops at the Providenciales International Airport offer duty-free goods, which are alcohol, spirits, luxury goods, and tobacco products which local import duties have not been paid, and are consequently priced relatively low.
+In combination with the returning customs duty allowance of their home country, this allows travelers to bring back luxury products without breaking the bank.